 12. Adaptable to Individual Preferences

 Positive reinforcement strategies can be personalized, ensuring that rewards are meaningful and motivating for each individual.
-This adaptability maximizes the impact and effectiveness of the approach.
+This adaptability maximizes the approach’s impact and effectiveness.

 In summary, by leveraging the advantages of positive reinforcement, addiction treatment programs can empower individuals to achieve lasting recovery.
 The approach not only motivates individuals to adopt and sustain healthier behaviors but also enhances their overall well-being and quality of life.